somethingsimade/reanimateless-dances/README.md

-# reanimateless-dances
+# reanimateless dances
-Reanimateless dances (proof of concept)
+Proof of concept of a reanimateless dance script